Outstanding Achievement in Instructional Technology Award

 (community, university, OR globally).

-- The nominees' supporting materials should be sent to Brenda Kerr, firstname.lastname@example.org, at the Faculty Instructional Technology Center (Box 226).
+- The nominees' supporting materials should be sent to Brenda Kerr, firstname.lastname@example.org, at the Faculty Instructional Technology Center (Box 226) by Friday, March 7th, 2014.

 - The Instructional Technologies Development Committee and a faculty representative of the Teaching, Learning, and Technology Roundtable